Methane Emissions From Energy Sector Rose In 2023: IEA - UrduPoint

 Oil and gas firms have meanwhile pledged to slash methane emissions by 2050.

-But these commitments were not backed up by detailed plans, the IEA said, calling for concrete policies to turn the pledges into reality.
+But these commitments were not backed up by detailed plans, the IEA said.

-It said countries and companies have the power to slash methane emissions from fossil fuels in half by 2030, if they deliver on their promises.
+Meanwhile, energy think tank Ember said methane from coal, in particular, was being overlooked in these pledges despite being a major source of emissions that could be cleaned up at low cost.

+"There are cost-effective technologies available today, so this is a low-hanging fruit of tackling methane," said Sabina Assan, a methane analyst at Ember.

 Recent Stories